 All proposed instructions shall be lodged with the court with the Report.
-CACI 200 must be completed and modified as it pertains to the particular case.
-All proposed instructions shall be submitted in duplicate.
+All proposed instructions shall be fully edited without any blank lines or unused bracketed portions and submitted in duplicate.
 One (1) copy shall be prepared on plain paper, separate from argument or authorities, and shall not indicate by whom the instructions are presented.
 At the close of evidence, the trial court will conduct a hearing on instructions to determine the final instructions to be given to the jury.